wilburc/wilburc.github.io/about.md

 ## Design

 My interest in design was borne from the plight of the employee.
-Noticing the dire lack of well-designed tools in the workplace and other settings, I set out to create products that boost productivity, create value, and maybe a bit of joy.
+Noticing the dire lack of well-designed tools in the workplace and other settings, I set out to create products that boost productivity, create value, and maybe inspire a bit of joy.
 Previous experiences include building internal tools for engineers at <a href='https://www.broadcom.com/'>Broadcom</a>, designing apps for the military at <a href='http://www.metronome-software.com/'>Metronome Software</a>, and making all sorts of fun things at <a href='http://uci.edu'>UC Irvine</a>.

 While originally from the Bay Area, I’m currently braving my first winter in Chicago, where I work at <a href='http://centro.net'>Centro</a>.